retrokid/retrokid.github.io/menubartimer-support-help.md

 - Note: You can only change mode if you reset your timer/stopwatch or if you have just launched the app.
 You cannot edit mode if your timer is counting.
 You have to reset your timer or quit the app.

 ![menu bar timer support image13](/images/menu_bar_timer/menubartimer-support-img13.png)

+- Note: App will remember Mode menu changes.
+If you quit and open the app it will start with your last configuration.

 -----------------------------